 By being on campus before any other new freshmen, you have the opportunity to get settled in with residence hall life, become familiar with our campus, and learn to get around Milwaukee before the start of the school year.
 Through various service projects and social events you are sure to develop close friendships with other FFP students.

-To receive more information about the program, please contact the Freshman Frontier Program directly at (414) 288-3270 or via email.
+Please refer to the FAQ 2014 link for more information about the program or contact the Freshman Frontier Program directly at (414) 288-3270 or via email.
+If you require more information please fill out the FFP Interest Form 2015.